Department of Oral and Maxillofacial Pathology

 LABORATORIES AND FACILITIES

-• The department has a well-equipped histopathology lab for tissue processing with special stains to facilitate precise and accurate diagnosis for an appropriate treatment plan.
+• Department has a well-equipped histopathology lab for tissue processing with special stains to facilitate precise and accurate diagnosis for an appropriate treatment plan.

-• The department has also established a full-fledged hematologic laboratory where blood investigations for patients can be done.
+• Department has also established a full-fledged hematologic laboratory where blood investigations for patients can be done.

 RESEARCH AND COLLABORATIONS

-• The department is collaborating with the Department of Occupational Therapy to assess the oral hygiene status of patients as well as to assess the dental awareness of parents.
+• The Department of Oral Pathology and Microbiology collaborates with the Department of Occupational Therapy to assess the oral hygiene status of patients and evaluate dental awareness among parents.

-• The department has collaboration with the Department of Oral Medicine where students examine patients for lesions and record cytological smears when required.
+• The Department of Oral and Maxillofacial Pathology works in collaboration with the Department of Oral Medicine, where students are trained to examine patients for oral lesions and perform cytological smear recording whenever indicated.

 'STATE OF ART' EQUIPMENT'S

-• Equipment like fluorescent, polarizing, stereomicroscopes, research microscopes with photographic attachments, semiautomatic microtome, and cooling centrifuge.
+• Equipment's like fluorescent, polarizing, stereomicroscopes, research microscopes with photographic attachments, semiautomatic microtome and cooling centrifuge.

 CYTOPATHOLOGY, HEMATOLOGY & MICROBIOLOGICAL SAMPLES

-• The department also provides reports to the cytopathological, hematological, and microbiological specimens
+• Department also provides reports to the cytopathological, hematological, microbiological specimens

-• Students posted in the department are trained in the collection, fixation, Processing, smear preparation, staining methods, and mounting procedures
+• Students posted in the department were trained in the collection, fixation, Processing, smear preparation, staining methods and mounting procedures.

 Research